Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 </xfk:data-object>
 ```

-The '*Customer Info*' and '*Lookup Customer*' panels will also have fields layed out in two columns based on their `field-cols` attribute.
+The '*Customer Info*' and '*Lookup Customer*' panels will also have fields laid out in two columns based on their `field-cols` attribute.

 ### Fields

-For each field inside the `ui:fields` element you can specify whether it is hidden or editable/readonly, and the label or column header to use instead of deriving it from the property's name.
+For each field inside the `ui:fields` element you can specify whether it is hidden or editable/read-only, and the label or column header to use instead of deriving it from the property's name.

 :::note
 Note that the labels you specify will not be added directly to the generated markup, but rather to a generated resource file by a separate [Label Resources Generator](../common/resources) to allow localization and overrides.